 I hope you enjoy your Thanksgiving – no matter what you’re doing!
 And keep on track with your gluten-free dairy-free path as best you can.

 Want more travel tips?
-Be sure to check out my 5 MORE travel tips for sticking with a gluten-free dairy-free diet by clicking here or the image below.
+Be sure to check out my 5 MORE travel tips for sticking with a gluten-free dairy-free diet.